table-representation-learning/table-representation-learning.github.io/call-for-papers.md

 ## Abstract

-The tabular data format is one of the most common modalities for storing, processing and sharing data across databases, spreadsheets, and other systems.
+Tabular data is one of the most common modalities for storing, processing and sharing data across databases, spreadsheets, and other systems.
 By learning latent representations from (semi-)structured tabular data, pretrained table models have shown preliminary but impressive performance for semantic parsing, question answering, table understanding, and data preparation [1,2,3,4].
-With the increased interest in the “modern data stack”, “intelligent data systems”, and “data-centric AI”, the time has come to consider tabular data as a first-class modality for representation learning and stimulate advances in this direction.
-The Table Representation Learning workshop is the first workshop in this emerging research area and serves the following needs:
+As these early advances reveal a huge potential for making an impact on various downstream applications, the time has come to consider tabular data as a first-class modality for representation learning and stimulate advances in this direction.
+The Table Representation Learning workshop is the first workshop in this emerging research area and is centred around three main goals:

-1) **Motivate tabular data as a first-class modality** for representation learning and further shaping this area.
+1) **Foster discussion and collaboration** across the machine learning, natural language processing, and data management communities.

-2) **Showcase impactful applications** of pretrained table models and discussing future opportunities thereof.
+2) **Motivate tabular data as a first-class modality** for representation learning and further shaping this area.

-3) **Foster discussion and collaboration** across the machine learning, natural language processing, and data management communities.
+3) **Showcase impactful applications** of pretrained table models and discussing future opportunities thereof.

 ## Scope